-Maintain two lanes of traffic in each direction at all times on IH 39/90.

-Maintain one lane of traffic in each direction at all times on USH 51.

-Maintain traffic on ramps at all times.

-Maintain one lane of traffic in each direction for all sideroads.

-Maintain mainline traffic on IH 39/90 and USH 51 on a paved concrete or hot mix asphalt surface at all times.

-Maintain a minimum lane width of 12-feet on IH 39/90 (16-foot minimum clear width when restricted to one lane), ramps, USH 51, STH 73, and a minimum lane width of 10-feet on all other roads.
+- Maintain two lanes of traffic in each direction at all times on IH 39/90. - Maintain mainline traffic on IH 39/90 on a paved concrete or hot mix asphalt surface at all times. - Maintain a minimum lane width of 12-feet on IH 39/90 (16-foot minimum clear width when restricted to one lane). - Maintain a minimum lane width of 12-feet on USH 51 (13-foot minimum clear width when restricted to one lane). - Maintain local access to residences.

-Lane closures allowed as specified in the Lane Closures section.
+Except during lane closures allowed as specified in the Lane Closures section.